 “Well then what do you suggest instead?”

 “Everyone gets their updates through their Facebook feeds these days!
 Just make a Facebook page!"

 “That sounds great!
-Then half of my subscribers will see half of my updates, during weeks in which Zuckerberg choses to weigh the algorithms more towards news and less towards friends’ photos.
+Then half of my subscribers will see half of my updates, during weeks in which Zuckerberg chooses to weigh the algorithms more towards news and less towards friends' photos.
 Also everyone has to have a Facebook account.”